Why You Should Sell Your Home?

 You Have High Equity

-Selling in Current Year vs. New Year
+Selling Your Home in the Current Year Vs. New Year

 If not selling your home this year means putting your house on the market in 2020, the sooner option is the best one.
 In a survey of 100 U.S. real estate experts and economists by real estate information company Zillow, released in May, almost half expect the next recession to occur in 2020.
-Another 14 percent believe the recession will hold out until 2021, while 24 percent of panelists expect the recession earlier – sometime in this year.

 Whether you believe the recession is imminent or a long way off, current real estate patterns indicate a sudden upswing in activity or prices is unlikely shortly.
 Real estate markets tend to operate on a cycle of their own, the length of which varies by market but can be between 10 and 16 years total and flow from a seller’s market to a buyer’s market with a period of balance in between.